ndeutschmann/zunis/doc_build/library/tutorial/sample.rst

 How to sample from a trained model
 ##################################
-In the case that we have a pre-trained integrator object present, one can sample from the trainer in a similar fashion as presented in the section :doc:`How to train without integrating <nointeg>`:
+Provided a pre-trained model, one can sample from the trainer in a similar fashion as presented in the section :doc:`How to train without integrating <nointeg>`: